BACK TO INDEX

 This paper adopts a contraction approach to the analysis of the tracking properties of dynamical systems under high gain feedback when subject to inputs with bounded derivatives.
 It is shown that if the tracking error dynamics are contracting, then the system is input to output stable with respect to the input signal derivatives and the output tracking error.
 As an application, it iss hown that the negative feedback connection of plants composed of two strictly positive real LTI subsystems in cascade can follow external inputs with tracking errors that can be made arbitrarily small by applying a sufficiently large feedback gain.
 We utilize this result to design a biomolecular feedback for a synthetic genetic sensor to make it robust to variations in the availability of a cellular resource required for protein production.

 6. D. Del Vecchio, A.J.
 Ninfa, and E.D.
 Sontag.
 A Systems Theory with Retroactivity: Application to Transcriptional Modules.
 In Proceedings of the 2008 American Control Conference, Seattle, June 2008, pages Paper WeC04.1, 2008.
-[PDF] Keyword(s): retroactivity, systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): retroactivity, systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 7. D. Del Vecchio and E.D.
 Sontag.
 Dynamics and control of synthetic bio-molecular networks.
 In Proceedings American Control Conf., New York, July 2007, pages 1577-1588, 2007.
-Keyword(s): systems biology, biochemical networks, synthetic biology.
+Keyword(s): systems biology, reaction networks, synthetic biology.

 Abstract: